Metallic Color Seal Printing

-Today, we will introduce metallic color seal printing.
+Today, we will introduce metallic color label printing.

-When you hear "metallic color seal," those familiar with printing might imagine "color foil" or "silver ink."
+When you hear "metallic color label," those familiar with printing might imagine "color foil" or "silver ink."
 Indeed, color foil stamping and custom printing with silver ink can both achieve a metallic effect.

 However, there are other methods to achieve a metallic look, as shown below: